f5devcentral/f5-agility-labs-dns/docs/class1/module7/module7.rst

 #.
 Re-enable interfaces on dns.sitea

-   TMSH command to run on only dns.sitea:
+   .. admonition:: TMSH - run on only dns.sitea

-   .. admonition:: TMSH

       tmsh modify net interface all enabled

 #.
-Using Putty, ssh into dns.sitea and run the following command to watch logs:
+Using Putty, ssh into dns.sitea and run the following command to watch logs (use password 'F5demo!!' if prompted:

    .. admonition:: TMSH